 For administering the income-based pension system, a fee is deducted annually from pension balances by multiplying these balances by an administrative cost factor.
-In 2017, the deduction amounted to 0.03%.
+In 2017, the fee amounted to $0.03\%^{242}$.
 The deduction is made only until the insured begins to withdraw a pension.
-At the current level of cost, the deduction will decrease the income-based pension by approximately one percent compared to what it would have been without the deduction.
+At the current level of cost, the deduction will decrease the income-based pension by approximately 1% compared to what it would have been without the deduction.